-Graduate Certificate Policy
+Graduate and Post-Master's Certificate Policy

-A graduate certificate is a minimum of 9 graduate level semester hours in a concentrated area of study as designed by the academic department and approved by the Graduate Studies Committee.
-Graduate certificates are offered as post-bachelor's and postmaster's degree.
-The post-master's certificates will be awarded and transcripted after the master's degree is earned.
-All courses within the graduate certificate must be graduate level courses (5000 and higher).
+A graduate certificate or post-master's certificate is a minimum of 9 graduate-level semester hours in a concentrated area of study, as designed by the academic department and approved by the Graduate Studies Committee.
+Graduate certificates may be earned pre-master's unless they are specifically designated post-master's certificates.
+The post-master's certificates are awarded and transcripted after the master's degree is earned.

+All courses within either kind of graduate certificate must be graduate level courses (5000 and higher).
 The graduate certificate consists of the approved plan of study for the certificate.
 Substitutions may be made on the recommendation of the department faculty and at the discretion of the Dean of Graduate Studies.
 Transfer of credit from another institution may be permitted and may be applied towards the graduate certificate provided that the transfer credit is for graduate level course work.
-Not more than 50% of the required course work (or a maximum of 6 s.h., which ever is smaller) for the graduate certificate may be transferred into Madonna University.
+Not more than 50% of the required course work (or a maximum of 6 s.h., whichever is smaller) for the graduate certificate may be transferred into Madonna University.